gulcint/gulcint/README.md

 ### Hi there 👋
-- 🌱 I’m currently learning Kotlin
+- 🌱 I am currently working as a software developer in Huawei
 - 💬 Ask me about anything you want to learn
 - 📫 How to reach me: ce.gulcintas@gmail.com